Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Effective viscous friction

 \subsection{Kinematic model}

-With the knowledge of lateral/medial dominated slipping, we developed a theoretical model to illustrate how periodic leg lifting and landing can acquire drag anisotropy similar to locomotors in viscous flow.
+With the knowledge of lateral/medial dominated slipping, we develop a theoretical model to illustrate how periodic leg lifting and landing can acquire drag anisotropy similar to locomotors in viscous flow.

 As documented in prior work on undulatory locomotion, each body segment experiences oscillation in the lateral and rotational direction with an offset of $\pi/2$~\cite{maladen2011mechanical,rieser2019geometric}.
 Specifically, $d$, the distance from the body to the central body axis can be expressed as: $d(\tau)=d_m \sin{\tau}$, where $d_m$ is the magnitude of lateral oscillation and $\tau\in [0\ 2\pi )$ is the gait phase; $\theta$, the angle between the body orientation and the direction of motion can be expressed as $\theta(\tau) = \theta_m \cos{\tau}$, where $\theta_m$ is the magnitude of rotational oscillation (Fig.~\ref{fig:intro}a). $\theta_m$ and $d_m$ are determined by the amplitudes, ($\Theta_{leg}$ and $\Theta_{body}$) and the spatial wave number ($\xi$) of body undulation.
 From geometry, we know that $d_m = n\Theta_{body}/(2\pi\xi)^2$, and $\theta_m = \Theta_{leg}+\tan^{-1}\big(n\Theta_{body}/(2\pi\xi)\big)$.